Playlist: old records with storms and cyclones

 Although some have ventured the idea that the song was inspired to Sindo Garay by the "cyclone of 26", the first recording of the work dates from the year 1915 and was made for the firm Columbia (Co62979) by Sindo and his Guarionex son.
 This "rhapsody" - as its author named it - has a curiously worded handwriting from which the courageous resistance of a royal palm, one of the national symbols, can be deduced from the onslaught of violent gusts of acycloned wind.

-Among the most widespread interpretations of El huracán y la palma is that of the duo of María Teresa Vera and Lorenzo Hierrezuelo, performed at the request of María Teresa Linares around 1961 and published years later in the third volume of the album series La Traditional Cuban Song (Areito 3388).
-I have listened to another version of María Teresa y Lorenzo, taken from old archives of Havana radio, with greater complexity in the work of the guitar and even in the coupling of the voices.
+Among the most widespread interpretations of The hurricane and the palm there is that of the duo of María Teresa Vera and Lorenzo Hierrezuelo, made at the request of María Teresa Linares around 1961 and published years later in the third volume of the series of discs The Cuban Traditional Song (Areito 3388).
+I have heard another version of María Teresa y Lorenzo, extracted from old archives of the Havana radio, with greater complexity in the work of the guitar and even in the coupling of the voices.